Postdoctoral Research Fellow

 B.A. in Biology, Conservation Biology - Arcadia University

 The harvesting of wildlife is common throughout the developing world as a means for people to meet many of their food and livelihood needs.
 Bushmeat, the commonly used term describing wildlife hunted for human consumption, represents a highly valuable non-timber forest product across the forested zones of Africa, Asia, and the Neotropics.
-Once thought to be strictly a subsistence practice, bushmeat hunting has shifted to an organized commercial venture, surpassing even habitat loss in some areas as the primary threat to tropical forest vertebrates.
+Once thought to be strictly a subsistence practice, bushmeat hunting has shifted to a largely organized commercial venture, surpassing even habitat loss in some areas as the primary threat to tropical forest vertebrates.
 As a result of this increased pressure, vertebrate populations are in decline across much of the tropics, with some populations driven to extirpation even in the absence of additional forms of habitat disturbance.
 In the forests of west and central Africa, the volume of harvest is not only extremely high, but also increasingly damaging, with estimates suggesting that over 60% of mammalian taxa are being exploited unsustainably.
 Local extinctions have already been documented as a result of hunting in areas of low human population density.
 In the Gulf of Guinea, where the human population is rising, the demand for bushmeat will inextricably increase and will likely lead to the progressive depletion of vertebrate taxa throughout the region.

 I first became involved with the Bioko Biodiversity Protection Program (BBPP) in 2005, when I traveled to Bioko as an Arcadia University undergraduate study abroad student.
 In this first trip, I became enamored with Bioko as a place both culturally and scientifically.
 Shortly after completion of my B.A., I was offered the position of Resident Director of the Study Abroad program by Arcadia University’s Center for Education Abroad.
 While acting as the Resident Director, during the 2007-2008 academic year, I decided to pursue an advanced degree, with the natural choice being Bioko Island as a study site and continuing to work in conjunction with the BBPP.
 I was accepted to Drexel University and began work towards my Ph.D. in Environmental Science in the fall of 2008.